 - 160 lbs. for women

-This Pole Pedal Paddle competitor guide is from 2018, so understand that things can change in 2019.
-But if you are considering competing, this guide will give you a good idea of what to expect.
+This Pole Pedal Paddle competitor guide is from 2019.
+If you are considering competing, this guide will give you a good idea of what to expect.

 Visiting Bend, Oregon for the Pole Pedal Paddle